 With bank swaps rising “I’ve got to believe the Fed is watching that as much as any other economic data,” Tchir said.
 “Their biggest fear is getting back to where people don’t trust the banks and stop trading with each other.”

-The reputation of Wall Street banks took a hit as the IPO of Facebook (FB) turned into a quagmire of blame as the company’s shares tumbled.
+The reputation of Wall Street banks took a hit as the IPO of Facebook (FB:US) turned into a quagmire of blame as the company’s shares tumbled.
 Buyers of the stock sued the company, Nasdaq OMX Group Inc. and the underwriters, claiming they were misled.
 The SEC and the brokerage industry’s watchdog both said they may review the offering, and the scrutiny prompted Morgan Stanley, the lead underwriter, to defend its handling of the IPO in a statement.

 Bank risk is also rising as Europe’s sovereign debt crisis deepens, with investors concerned that a Greek exit from the euro area may trigger a banking crisis.
 Loan and currency losses in the event of a euro breakup may reach $1.1 trillion across German, French, U.K., U.S., Swedish, Swiss, Dutch, Austrian and Belgian banking systems, analysts at Paris-based Societe Generale SA estimated in a note last week.